 Field-hunting tip

-Look in hydrothermal ore deposits in basic igneous rocks country — that is the host setting where valleyite typically forms.
+Look in hydrothermal ore deposits in basic igneous rocks country, the host setting where valleyite typically forms.
 If you start seeing chalcopyrite, pentlandite, magnetite in float, you are in the right ground.
 Field specimens usually show a platy crystals, foliated masses, or coatings habit, so train your eye for that shape before scanning the outcrop.